HackTrinity/challenges/web/yeetf/description.md

 Can you find a way to get the flag without even knowing the question?!

+You can find the server at `192.168.139.1`.

-**Note: To avoid spam, emails from CTFd for this challenge will only be delivered email addresses on [temp-mail.org](https://temp-mail.org/)**
+**Note: To avoid spam, emails from CTFd for this challenge will only be to delivered email addresses on [temp-mail.org](https://temp-mail.org/)**